Sophie

 And ever like the tides, love wax and wane;

-Though notes of doubt may tremulate our song,
+Though doubt may echo faintly through our song,

-Let time but stay as sequent seasons changed
+Let time but stay as sequent seasons change—

 And through it all, our love remain the same.